The Best Dog Toothbrushes (Review) in 2020

 Better for larger pets

-This set of four dual-headed brushes and four finger brushes ensure that you have a wide range of options when it comes to brushing your dog’s teeth.
-Everything is color-coded in case you have several pets who all need their teeth cleaned.
+Consisting of four dual-headed brushes and four finger brushes, this dental kit ensures that you have a wide range of options when it comes to brushing your dog’s teeth.
+And in case you have several pets who all need their teeth cleaned, you’ll be happy to know that everything is color-coded.

-Another dual-headed toothbrush, both sides come equipped with extra soft brushes, so you can choose which is best for your dog’s mouth.
+Another dual-headed toothbrush for dogs, both sides come equipped with extra soft bristles, so you can choose which is best for your pup’s sensitive teeth and gums.
 The handle is long enough for you to brush your dog’s teeth without reaching directly into their mouth.

 Unique foldaway design